MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 The R package
 {base64enc}
 (Urbanek (2015))
-can do the work for us.
+will do the work for us.

 The
 `document_text_detection`
 function below
-generates
-a request
-of the right format
-given the path
-to an image.

-It uses
+uses
 `base64enc::base64encode`
-to compute a base64 encoding
+to compute a Base64 encoding
 of the image
 specified by the input path.
 It then packs
 the resulting encoding
 into a list
-which can be converted
+of the right format
+for converting
-into JSON before
+to JSON before
 being posted.

 ``` r